sorohan/graph-builder/markdown/graph-builder.mutablegraph.putedgeconnectingendpoints.md

 ```
 **Returns:** `boolean`

-`true` if the graph was modified as a result of this call throws IllegalArgumentException if the introduction of the edge would violate allowsSelfLoops throws IllegalArgumentException if the endpoints are unordered and the graph is directed
+`true` if the graph was modified as a result of this call

 ## Parameters